mbianchidev/financial-cool/README.md

 The repository intends to give visibility to these tools and stimulate the community to use them and, why not, to growing the personal finance ecosystem.

+!!
+Invest at your own risk, do your research before buying any product.
+Remember that any promise of high hield in the short term is either too risky or a lie.

 ### Mantained by

 - **[Matteo Bianchi](https://github.com/mbianchidev)**